PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 caller multiplicity, callback ownership, and outer boundaries before changing production.
 Validate sequentially, keep real-model conversion minimal, commit and push only, and do not create a pull request.

+## Constant-fold and redundant-cast orchestration characterization: completed state

+The 21-line `_run_constant_fold_cast_cleanup_pass_cluster` remains unchanged
+in production.
+Its keyword-only `state_scope` defaults to `None`; that form creates a fresh `ModelIRPassStateScope` from the current ModelIR and layout state.
+A supplied scope bypasses allocation.
+Constant-input folding then redundant-cast cleanup receive the same ModelIR, layout, diagnostics, and resolved scope.

+Both current production calls supply an existing scope.
+The very-late gather/ constant/normalization parent places the pair after transpose-gather cleanup and before fixed-policy normalization-pad cleanup.
+The late layout/mean/SPP/ gather parent places it after transpose-gather cleanup as the terminal action.
+The implicit fresh-scope form remains a supported internal capability even though no current production caller relies on it.

+Sequential validation completed as follows:

+- focused constant-fold/cast characterization: `5 passed in 0.18s`;
+- focused characterization plus ordered architecture:
+  `253 passed in 17.47s`;
+- pass-efficiency plus TensorFlow-import-blocked optional boundary:
+  `41 passed in 10.41s` (`30` plus `11`);
+- focused Ruff formatting/lint, Python compilation, and whitespace checks: passed.

+No production source, runtime sequence, real-model conversion, or broad suite changed or ran.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, scope-allocation semantics, parent boundaries, shared-scope behavior, and TensorFlow isolation are unchanged.
+PR
+#952 remains closed, no branch PR is open, and no pull request was created,
+reopened, or updated.

+At restart, introduce a frozen ModelIR/layout/diagnostics context and two stable owner IDs with direct imports from `constant_fold` and `cast_cleanup`.
+Keep the optional external scope as a runner/builder argument; allocate a fresh scope only when it is absent.
+Preserve the historical helper signature, both external-scope production callers, and all internal parent boundaries as a delegate.
+Prove implicit and external scope identity plus instrumented order before switching production; validate sequentially, commit and push, and do not create a pull request.